kazurayam/TimeKeeper/docs/index.md

     one # represents 10 seconds in the duration graph

-Please note that there is no description like `sorted by duration (ascending)` printed here.
+Please note that there is no description like "sorted by duration (ascending)" printed.

 ### no duration graph